How to Plan a 2015-2021 WRX Build

 A build plan should be a complete map of your projects priorities that will help lead you towards accomplishing the end goals.

-For me, I will be going with a 3” intake option on my WRX because I know that little voice in the back of my head is eventually going to talk me into a slightly bigger turbo and I want to have parts on the car that will work best with the upgrade.
-Regardless of whether I do or not, it'll allow for better flow from the stock turbo and at the end of the day, I still need to buy an intake anyway.
+For me, I will be going with a 3” intake option on my WRX because of this exact concept.
+Regardless of whether I do or not get a bigger turbo, it'll allow for better flow from the stock turbo and at the end of the day, I still need to buy an intake anyway.

-So without further ado, here is my build plan for the 2016 WRX.
+So without further ado, here is my 2016 WRX build plan.

 I need to be able to tune the car for the upcoming mods.
 I also know that the WRX tends to suffer from a rather large boost spike, so for step one I’ll be going with a Cobb Tuning Accessport and a GrimmSpeed 3 Port EBCS.